-This following table explains how we would engage around the plans and strategies, as well as other work we do, so the community knows what to expect.
+The following table explains how we will engage with the community about plans and strategies, as well as other work we do, so the community knows what to expect.
 Planning related projects have specific exhibition timeframes which must be met, these are outlined on the following pages.

 When Engagement level How What Exhibition period Maintenance and renewal capital works Inform Share balanced information on current activities and plans.
-Take all reasonable steps to ensure stakeholders are advised of Council's proposal Communicate updates to keep community informed We will let you know at least 14 days in advance of work Council Plans and Strategies Bike Plan Parramatta Ways Tourism Strategy Cultural Plan Economic Development Strategy Heritage Plan Inform Share balanced information on current activities and plans.
-Take all reasonable steps to ensure stakeholders are advised of Council's proposal Communicate updates to keep community informed We will let you know before anything changes Environmental Education Programs Involve, and empower Share information around adopting sustainable behaviour changes Directly influence environmentally sustainable behaviour change in the City of Parramatta We work with residents, businesses and schools
+Take all reasonable steps to ensure stakeholders are advised of Council's proposal Communicate updates to keep community informed We will let you know at least 14 days in advance of work Council Plans and Strategies • Parramatta Ways • Tourism Strategy • Bike Plan • Cultural Plan • Economic Development Strategy • Heritage Plan Consult Ask for community views about Council plans and strategies.
+In addition to minimum statutory provisions, take all reasonable steps to ensure stakeholders are advised of the opportunity to provide feedback Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision 28 days Environmental Education Programs Involve, and empower Share information around adopting sustainable behaviour changes Directly influence environmentally sustainable behaviour change in the City of Parramatta 28 days

-When Engagement level How What Exhibition period Council's key long-term plans Community Strategic Plan Delivery Program Community Engagement Strategy Local Strategic Planning Statement Land Use Strategy Involve Work directly with the community to ensure priorities are reflected in the decision.
-Provide a range of opportunities/channels for residents and ratepayers to share their views Directly reflect community concerns and aspirations in the finalised plan 28 days Council's Annual Operational Plan and Budget Involve Work directly with the community to ensure priorities are reflected in the decision.
-Provide a range of opportunities/channels for residents and ratepayers to share their views Directly reflect community concerns and aspirations in the finalised plan 28 days New capital works and place making Involve Work directly with the community to ensure priorities are reflected in the decision.
-Provide a range of opportunities/channels for residents and ratepayers to share their views Directly reflect community concerns and aspirations in the finalised plan We will provide at least 14 days' notice for any engagement opportunities Council's key planning instruments • Development Control Plan (DCP) (minor) • Section 7.11 Plans • Voluntary Planning Agreement Consult Ask for community views.
-In addition to minimum statutory provisions, take all reasonable steps to ensure known stakeholders are advised of the opportunity to input Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision 28 days
+When Engagement level How What Exhibition period Council's key long-term plans • Community Strategic Plan • Delivery Program • Community Engagement Strategy • Local Strategic Planning Statement • Land Use Strategy Involve Involve the community to ensure priorities are reflected in the decision.
+Provide a range of opportunities/ channels for the community to share their views Directly reflect community concerns and aspirations in the finalised plan 28 days Council's Annual Operational Plan and Budget Involve Involve the community to ensure priorities are reflected in the decision.
+Provide a range of opportunities/ channels for the community to share their views Directly reflect community concerns and aspirations in the finalised plan 28 days New capital works and place making Involve Involve the community to ensure priorities are reflected in the decision.
+Provide a range of opportunities/ channels for the community to share their views Directly reflect community concerns and aspirations in the finalised plan We will provide at least 14 days' notice for any engagement opportunities Council's key land use planning instruments • Development Control Plans (minor) • Section 7.11 Plans • Voluntary Planning Agreements Consult Ask for community views.
+In addition to minimum statutory provisions, take all reasonable steps to ensure known stakeholders are advised of the opportunity to provide feedback The extent of notification will be determined based on a series of considerations including the scale, complexity, nature and potential impact of the planning proposal or instrument.
+Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision A minimum of 28 days